ajschumacher/Hbl15.github.io/_posts/2014-3-3-Hello-World.md

 ---
 ![Question Mark](/images/question.jpg)

-##Why a "Why Metis ?"-blog :##
+##Why I write a "Why Metis ?" blog :##

-~~Since this blog probably would never have existed if not for Metis, I thought naturally the first blog should be dedicated to Metis.~~
+<strike>Since this blog probably would never have existed if not for Metis, I thought naturally the first blog should be dedicated to Metis.</strike>

 Ok fine, I think the strongest reason is that after three weeks at Metis, I am loving it.
 So I just wanna talk about it.